 The Best & Easiest way to do Jigsaw Puzzles

-Every puzzler has their preferred way of doing jigsaw puzzles.
+Every puzzler has their own preferred way of doing jigsaw puzzles

-Some puzzlers choose to do them alone while others prefer to do a puzzle as a relaxed family activity or joint effort.
+There are various jigsaw puzzle methods and while some puzzlers choose to do jigsaw puzzles alone, others prefer to do a puzzle as a relaxed family activity or joint effort.
 There are even competitions, for experienced puzzlers, to see who can do a puzzle first or who can complete the most pieces in a puzzle!!

 You can use several techniques to make the experience less frustrating and a quicker process, if that’s what you are looking for, though it has to be said that many people prefer to do jigsaw puzzles as a relaxing hobby and pastime, and are in no rush to finish the puzzle.